Tomic-Riedel/Flutter-Roadmap/README.md

  1. Change the default **favicon.png** file.
 This icon will appear in the browser tab whe someone mark as favorite your web site.
 Use the same file name.

- 2. Change the default icons of **/icons/** folder.
-You should use the same icon, but with **190 x 190** and **520 x 520** size respectively.
-When you add your own icons, be sure to use the same name of the default files.
+ 2. Change the default icons of the **/icons/** folder.
+You should use the same icon but with **190 x 190** and **520 x 520** sizes respectively.
+When you add your own icons, be sure to use the same name as the default files.

  3. Go to **manifest.json** and change..
 	 - **name.**